oektomo/STMHibah2017/README.md

 Remove :
 - stm32f10x_uart.c

 To do: make a header?

+Branch list:
+- master
+our working area
+- otm
+our early working area but obsolete, let's remove it later